-Protester tosses egg at Australian prime minister
+Protester arrested for egg toss at Australia PM

 The woman protester later told reporters that her action “speaks for itself” and referred to Manus Island, in Papua New Guinea, where Australia has long detained refugees, according to a reporter with the Australian newspaper.

-In March, a teenager smashed an egg onto the head of a controversial right-wing Australian lawmaker who had blamed New Zealand’s mass mosque shootings on its immigration program.
+In March, a teenager smashed an egg onto the head of a controversial right-wing Australian lawmaker who had blamed New Zealand’s mosque shootings on its immigration program.

-Reporting by Sonali Paul; Editing by Robert Birsel and Michael Perry
+Reporting by Sonali Paul; Editing by Robert Birsel, Michael Perry and Darren Schuettler